Baseball Card Adventures: Jackie & Me

 Joe Stoshack was a ten year old boy who was assigned to do a book report on Jackie Robinson for black history month.
 Joe goes to Flip Valentini and borrows a 1947 Jackie Robinson card.

 Joe went back in time on the exact day Jackie Robinson broke the color barrier between the black league and the white league.
-Joe experiences what it is like to be an African American in a segregated society when he travels back to 1947 to watch Jackie Robinson play, and while going back in time he accidentally himself turns black.
+Joe experiences what it is like to be an African American in a segregated society when he travels back to 1947 to watch Jackie Robinson play, and while going back in time he accidentally turns himself black.
 He tries to bring back a bunch of Jackie Robinson cards, but the cards are stolen by the Dodgers' batboy, Anthony.
 Joe wants to go after him, but Jackie tells him it's not safe.
 In the story, Joe also meets Jackie's wife and son, Jackie Jr. Joe also meets Flip Valentini as a kid and gives him advice.

 School Library Journal called it "readable and accurate".